 The principals have guaranteed mortgage loans encumbering one of the Centers.
-As of the date of this prospectus supplement, the principals have guaranteed an aggregate principal amount of approximately \$21.75 million.
+As of March 31, 2007, the principals have guaranteed an aggregate principal amount of approximately \$21.8 million.
 The existence of guarantees of these loans by the principals could result in the principals having interests that are inconsistent with your interests.